 The values of data and parameters monitored are discussed below and summarized in the Table 3 (in the column “4th Monitoring Period”):

-Eligible project families: all the project families stated to have used firewood as their cooking fuel in the baseline situation, however a small part of the project families can not be considered eligible, in fact 1% of families stated they use also charcoal as fuel in the baseline situation.
+Households using firewood as their baseline fuel: Based on the Usage Survey all the project families stated to have used firewood as their cooking fuel in the baseline situation, however a small part, 1% of the households, stated they use also charcoal as fuel in the baseline situation.

-As the used Gold Standard methodology is applicable only for the baseline of firewood usage, 99% of the stoves should be eligible.
-However, in order to be more conservative, the same value of the second and third monitoring periods is applied, so 95% of the stoves is considered eligible.
+As the used Gold Standard methodology is applicable only for the baseline of firewood usage, 99% of the households should be eligible based on the above described results of the Usage Survey.
+However, in order to be more conservative, the same value of the second and third monitoring periods is applied, and thus only 95% of the sold cookstoves are accounted in the Emission Reduction calculations.

 Usage rate (Up,y): 100% of the respondents use the project stoves as their main cooking technology in daily basis.
 However, one respondent stated that she had not cooked with the project stove in the last week, so to obtain a more conservative value, 99% was used as a Usage Rate.